syahinmazlan/kobo/ReadingGoals/README.md

 - set a **book completion goal** as **"read in x days"**
 - show progress in status bars with compact/non-compact display styles

-## how to install

-1. download the `ReadingGoal.koplugin` folder
-2. put it inside your koreader's `plugins/` directory
-   - kobo: `.adds/koreader/plugins/`
-   - kindle: `koreader/plugins/`
-   - android: `koreader/plugins/`
-3. restart koreader
-4. open a book, go to tools menu, you'll see "reading goal" there

-that's it. no other files need to be changed.

 ## current menu structure

 from **tools → reading goal**: